Password Safe

-Password Safe is a free and open-source password manager program originally written for Microsoft Windows but supporting wide area of operating systems with compatible clients available for Linux, FreeBSD, Android, IOS, BlackBerry and other operating systems as well.
+Password Safe is a free and open-source password manager program originally written for Microsoft Windows but supporting a wide array of operating systems, with compatible clients available for Linux, FreeBSD, Android, IOS, BlackBerry and other operating systems.

-The Linux version is available for Ubuntu (including the Kubuntu and Xubuntu derivatives) and Debian.
-A Java-based version is also available on SourceForge.
-On its page, users can find links to unofficial releases running under Android, BlackBerry, and other mobile operating systems.

 History

-The program was initiated by Bruce Schneier at Counterpane Systems, and is now hosted on SourceForge (Windows) and GitHub (Linux) and developed by a group of volunteers.
+The program was initiated by Bruce Schneier at Counterpane Systems.
+As of 2025 the program is maintained on GitHub by a group of volunteers.

 Design

 After filling in the master password the user has access to all account data entered and saved previously.
 The data can be organized by categories, searched, and sorted based on references which are easy for the user to remember.

 There are various key combinations and mouse clicks to copy parts of the stored data (password, email, username etc.), or use the autofill feature (for filling forms).

-The program can be set to minimize automatically after a period of idle time and clears the clipboard.
+The program can be set to minimize automatically after a period of idle time and clear the clipboard.

 It is possible to compare and synchronize (merge) two different password databases.
 The program can be set up to generate automatic backups.

 Password Safe does not support database sharing, but the single-file database can be shared by any external sharing method (for example Syncthing, Dropbox etc.).
-Database is not stored online.
+The password database is not stored online.